A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Introduction

 when $p$ exceeds the sample size $n = n_1+n_2$, is ill-defined.
 An early attempt is \cite{bai1996effect}, which constructed a test statistic by subtracting the diagonal of the sample covariance matrix following

 After noting that the cross product in \eqref{eq: BS test stat} causes estimation problems, \cite{chen2010two} proposed a new test statistic following

 The proposed test statistic is shown to achieve comparable asymptotic power as \eqref{eq: BS test stat}.
-To address the components of the multivariate Gaussian distribution having different variances, \cite{srivastava2008test} used the diagonal elements of the sample covariance matrix to improve \eqref{eq: BS test stat}, which led to
+To address the components of the multivariate Gaussian distribution having different variances, \cite{srivastava2008test} used the \tcr{diagonal elements of the covariance matrix, that is, the marginal variances of the individual features,} to improve \eqref{eq: BS test stat}, which led to

 where $D_{S_n}$ is the diagonal of $S_n$,\;$c_{p,n}=1+\mathrm{tr}(R^2)p^{-3/2}$ and $R=D_{S_n}^{-\frac{1}{2}}S_n D_{S_n}^{-\frac{1}{2}}$.
 Importantly, this substitution enhances the stability in high-dimensional settings when the full covariance matrix is difficult to estimate consistently.
 Incorporating the precision matrix in such cases may lead to excessive variability or singularity.